 The microrayons show what can be achieved if a government has the will to tackle a housing crisis.
 We can learn from the mistakes of an over-reliance on mass production and prefabrication to create estates that are varied, pleasanter and more likely to foster vibrant communities.

+This article draws heavily on the work of the architecture writer Owen Hatherley, particularly his book Landscapes of Communism and this article in the Architectural Review.
+We are happy to make this clear.
 To read more on this topic, check out Owen Hatherley’s book Landscapes of Communism, which you can buy online here.